Reed College: Tuition and finances

-The total direct cost for the 2018–19 academic year, including tuition, fees and room-and-board, was $70,550.
-Indirect costs (books, supplies, transportation, personal expenses) can tack on another $3,950.
-For the 2017–18 academic year, the average financial aid package – including grants, loans, and work opportunities – was approximately $45,325".
-In 2017–18 about half of students received financial aid from the college.
+The total direct cost for the 2022–23 academic year, including tuition, fees and room-and-board, was $80,710.
+Indirect costs (books, supplies, transportation, personal expenses) could be another $3,950.
+For the 2022–23 academic year, the average financial aid package was $52,284.
+In 2022–23 over half of students received financial aid from the college.
 In 2004, 1.4% of Reed graduates defaulted on their student loans – below the national Cohort Default Rate average of 5.1%.

-Reed's endowment as of June 30, 2021, was $779 million.
+Reed's endowment as of June 30, 2023, was $764 million.
 In the economic downturn that began in late 2007, Reed's total endowment had declined from $455 million in June 2007 to $311 million in June 2009.
 By the end of 2013, however, the endowment surpassed the $500 million mark.

 Academic honors

-Reed has produced the second-highest number of Rhodes scholars for any liberal arts college—32—as well as over fifty Fulbright Scholars, over sixty Watson Fellows, and two MacArthur ("Genius") Award winners.
+Reed has produced the second-highest number of Rhodes scholars for any liberal arts college—32—as well as over one hundred Fulbright Scholars, over seventy Watson Fellows, and three MacArthur ("Genius") Award winners.
 A very high proportion of Reed graduates go on to earn PhDs, particularly in the natural sciences, history, political science, and philosophy.
 Reed is ranked third in the percentage of graduates who go on to earn PhDs in all disciplines, after only Caltech and Harvey Mudd.
 In 1961, Scientific American declared that second only to Caltech, "This small college in Oregon has been far and away more productive of future scientists than any other institution in the U.S." Reed is ranked first in producing PhDs in biology, second in chemistry and humanities, third in history, foreign languages, and political science, fourth in science and mathematics, fifth in physics and social sciences, sixth in anthropology, seventh in area and ethnic studies and linguistics, and eighth in English literature and medicine.

-Reed's debating team, which had existed for only two years at the time, was awarded the first place sweepstakes trophy for Division II schools at the final tournament of the Northwest Forensics Conference in February 2004.
+Reed's debating team was awarded the first place sweepstakes trophy for Division II schools at the final tournament of the Northwest Forensics Conference in February 2004.

 Loren Pope, former education editor for The New York Times, writes about Reed in Colleges That Change Lives, saying, "If you're a genuine intellectual, love the life of the mind, and want to learn for the sake of learning, the place most likely to empower you is not Harvard, Yale, Princeton, Chicago, or Stanford.
 It is the most intellectual college in the country — Reed in Portland, Oregon."